Bipedalism: The Science Behind Your Legs

 There is a difference in the shape of femurs in humans compared to other primates and animals.
 Below you can see the chimpanzee femur compared to a hominin (human ancestor) compared to a human.
 The base of the femur tilts inward for humans to support our center of gravity.

 You can also see a difference in hip bone shape which is because of human babies.
-Humans have the largest brain to body size ratio so the hips developed more rounded openings for childbirth.
-This fun fact is also a reason why many scientists thought that big brains developed before bipedalism until the fossils showed us otherwise.
+Humans have the largest brain to body size ratio of all animals so the hips developed more rounded openings for childbirth.
+That's why many scientists thought that big brains developed before bipedalism until the fossils showed us otherwise.

 Center of Gravity